- Molecular Man

 “Brett, you and Bailey should come back inside, don’t you think?”
 Captain Littleton suggests.

 “On our way,” Brett replies.

-Taking one last look at the thing, he grabs Bailey by the shoulder and pushes her towards the hatch.
+Taking one last look at the oncoming swirl of energy, he grabs Bailey by the shoulder and pushes her towards the hatch.
 At this point, the bright halo of light is all around them like a doughnut around the hole.

 The thing is so bright, it’s hard for them to see, but they finally make their way down the stairway and back into their seats in record time.